Money Saving Rental Tips

 Negotiate the Price

-When you've found the rentalhome of your dreams, make sure your trip dates are available.
+When you've identified your dream rental, double check to make sure your travel dates are available.

 Read the Total Contract

-Discover which of the following is included in your quoted rate:
+Find out which of the following is included in your quoted rate:

 - Electric bills

 - Maintenance (get a phone number)

 - Key exchange

 - Parking Fees

 Ensure that your quote includes all state taxes and fees.

 What is the Cancellation Policy?